OSGeo/gdal/doc/source/programs/gdal_raster_neighbors.rst

 .. option:: --band <BAND>

-    Source band number (indexing starts at one)
+    Source band number (indexing starts at one).
+If it is not specified, all input bands are used.

 .. option:: --kernel